godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

     for i in itr:
         print(i) # Will print 0, 2, and 4.

-It is possible but discouraged to store the state in a member variable.
+It is possible but discouraged to store the state in a property.
 Multiple states are necessary in cases such as nested loops where the same iterator instance is used simultaneously.
 The ``iter`` parameter in ``_iter_init()`` and ``_iter_next()`` is a single-element array so that updates